specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 Azure DevOps groups the test results together into a Test Run.
 The list of Test Runs can be found in the _Test Plans / Runs_ section of the Azure DevOps project web portal.&#x20;

-The SpecSync publish-test-result command always creates a single Test Run.
+The SpecSync publish-test-results command always creates a single Test Run.
 You can customize many details of the created Test Run using the [command line](../../reference/command-line-reference/publish-test-results-command.md) and the [configuration](../../reference/configuration/configuration-publishtestresults.md) options.
 For example you can set the name of the Test Run using the `--runName` option.

 The Azure DevOps Test Runs have a _Run Type_ setting that can either be _Automated_ or _Manual_.
 SpecSync sets this flag by default based on whether it is configured to [synchronize scenarios as automated test cases](../push-features/mark-test-cases-as-automated.md) (`synchronization/automation/enabled` is set to `true`).
 The value can be overwritten by setting `publishTestResults/runType`.&#x20;